Mukkund10/Shared-Code-Snippets/README.md

 # Shared-Code-Snippets
+Welcome to our shared code snippets repository!
-A repository for teams to share and collaborate on reusable code snippets.
+This space is dedicated to sharing and collaborating on reusable code snippets across teams.